cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Challenge

-In contrast to the majority of proposed Layer 2 rollup solutions, which primarily focus on enhancing transaction throughput and minimizing fees (essentially facilitating more transactions at a lower cost), the current **v0.9** release is dedicated to expanding the *computational capacity* (as opposed to *transaction scalability* alone) to allow the creation of decentralized applications that were simply not possible to build before.
+In contrast to the majority of proposed Layer 2 rollup solutions, which primarily focus on enhancing transaction throughput and minimizing fees (essentially facilitating more transactions at a lower cost), the current **v1.0** release is dedicated to expanding the *computational capacity* (as opposed to *transaction scalability* alone) to allow the creation of decentralized applications that were simply not possible to build before.

 ### Solution strategy

-Achieving transaction scalability is directly related to the implementation of an *Aggregator*, which is often associated with a Sequencer.
-This key component will streamline the process, enhancing the overall efficiency and capacity of the rollup solution.
-It is worth noting that users can already easily benefit from transaction scalability by deploying Cartesi as a Layer-3 solution, on top of another Layer-2 solution that provides that.
-Cartesi officially supports deployment on top of Optimism and Arbitrum, further expanding the options for users seeking enhanced transaction scalability.
+One potential path to achieve transaction scalability is the introduction of an *Aggregator*, often associated with a Sequencer.
+This component might enhance the overall efficiency and capacity of the rollup solution.
+Moreover, an exciting area for exploration is deploying Cartesi on top of other Layer-2 solutions like Optimism and Arbitrum, potentially expanding the options for enhanced transaction scalability.

 ## Disputes

 ### Challenge

-The **0.9** release lacks support for dispute resolution.
+The **1.0** release lacks support for dispute resolution.

 ### Solution strategy

-Cartesi framework has been strategically planned for the development of dispute resolution features from the beginning.
-Cartesi successfully uses dispute resolution for [Compute](/compute/overview), and it was deliberately left out of the initial releases to streamline the complexity.
-Furthermore, the community wanted to incorporate it after making other improvements and research, such as the Microarchitecture enhancement (completed) and the more recent [research on NxN dispute resolution](https://arxiv.org/abs/2212.12439).
+From its inception, the Cartesi framework has the potential to integrate dispute resolution features.
+Cartesi's community-driven iterations have leveraged dispute resolution for [Compute](/compute/overview).
+Prioritizing other features and improvements, like the Microarchitecture enhancement and recent [research on NxN dispute resolution](https://arxiv.org/abs/2212.12439), the community might delve deeper into this area.

 ## Large data as input